macloo/python-beginners/web_scraping/README.md

 ... but that's not going to be very usable, or useful &mdash; especially for a file with a lot more content in it.

-When you transform that *HTTPResponse object* into a *BeautifulSoup object*, with the following line, you create an object from which you can extract *any HTML element* and the text *within* any HTML element.
+When you transform that *HTTPResponse object* into a *BeautifulSoup object* &mdash; with the following line &mdash; you create a well-structured object from which you can extract *any HTML element* and the text *within* any HTML element.

 ```python
 bsObj = BeautifulSoup(html, "html.parser")